I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Ugarte: Myself.
 I found myself much more reasonable.

 It’s not only the picture that’s important here but sound as well.
 Herman Hupfeld, a lifelong bachelor, created one of the most amazing love songs ever written, As Time Goes By.
 It’s a slow song that evokes happier times, but also the awareness that love can endure all the changing times.
 The song claims it’s always the same old story, a case of do or die, but it’s also pointing out that we don’t know what the future brings.
 And that’s especially true for Rick and Ilsa.
-Max Steiner, “the father of film music”, incorporated the song into the soundtrack, and used it as a leitmotif throughout the film.
-One of the most memorable moments from the film is the duel of the anthems.
-Imagine this, the World War II is looming.
+Max Steiner, “the father of film music”, incorporated the song into the soundtrack and used it as a leitmotif throughout the film.
+One of the most memorable moments from the film is the dueling anthems.
+Imagine this: World War II is looming.
 There is a group of Nazis singing the German national anthem in a fancy joint.
-And yet, Laszlo leads the other customers to sing La Marseillaise, a powerful scene which has moved people to tears.
+And yet, Laszlo leads the other customers in singing La Marseillaise, a powerful scene that has moved people to tears.
 If you watch carefully, many of the extras have real tears in their eyes since a lot of them were actual refugees from the Nazi regime.

 Nobody expected Casablanca to become such a hit.
-Even though there were accusations of romance between Bogart and Bergman, they only talked about how to get out of this film, because it seemed foolish at first.
-Even though it took some time to become a classic, it’s not surprising why.
-Every single one can identify with Rick, sacrificing his own happiness to make someone he loves happy.
+Even though there were rumors of romance between Bogart and Bergman, the two only talked about how to get out of the film, which seemed foolish to them at first.
+Even though it took some time to become a classic, it’s not surprising that everyone can identify with Rick, who sacrifices his own happiness to make someone he loves happy.
 We have all done it at some point in our lives.
 And even though transit papers were just a plot device and never existed in reality, we know they’re real.
-We’ve given them to others lots of times.
+We’ve given them to others many times.

 References